Clothing fetish: Jeans

 The style and cut of jeans can also enhance their sexual appeal to fetishists of either gender.
 Jeans without pockets on the back are sometimes viewed as showing off one's buttocks and therefore more flattering.
-Stretch jeans are often viewed as attractive because they have the appearance of being skin tight, while not binding like regular denim jeans would.
-An example of fetish denim would be "Zip Around Jeans", so called because their zipper unzips starting in the front and continues all the way to the back.
+Stretch jeans are often viewed as attractive because they have the appearance of being skin-tight, while not binding like regular denim jeans would.
+One example of fetish denim is "zip-around jeans", so called because they unzip from the front all the way around to the back.
 Other popular styles include the lace up jean and multi button style jeans.

 T-shirts

-A T-shirt fetish is often compared with Wet T-shirt fetishism seen at some public events (such as wet t-shirt contests) or on websites with wet t-shirt fetish videos, but there is debate about whether or not it should be included as a separate fetish or not.
+A T-shirt fetish is often compared with Wet T-shirt fetishism seen at some public events (such as wet T-shirt contests) or on websites with wet T-shirt fetish videos, but there is debate about whether or not it should be treated as a clothing fetish.

 Shorts

-A shorts fetish refers to sexual arousal triggered by short shorts, hotpants, bike shorts, yoga shorts or other variations of athletic shorts such as basketball shorts or gym shorts.
-One with this fetish can experience arousal which may be triggered from youthful experiences of being attracted to their peers wearing shorts that they are attracted to.
+A shorts fetish involves sexual arousal triggered by short shorts, hotpants, bike shorts, yoga shorts or other variations of athletic shorts such as basketball shorts or gym shorts.
+One with this fetish can experience arousal which may be triggered from youthful experiences of being attracted to their peers wearing shorts.
 Some cross dressers also experience excitement from wearing short shorts designed for opposing gender, finding the style, look and feel, and texture of the fabric stimulating.
 Others may enjoy relieving sexual pleasure while wearing them, or even fantasizing having intercourse while wearing shorts.